tanzir5/life-sequencing-dutch/docs/cbs_ossc.md

 ## Open questions

-- [ ] I noticed a couple of times that the GPU node crashes when doing `scancel`.
+- [x] ~~I noticed a couple of times that the GPU node crashes when doing `scancel`.
 It then goes into `down` state and does not recover fast / maybe not even automatically.
-Maybe this has to do with the virtualization of the OSSC.
+Maybe this has to do with the virtualization of the OSSC.~~ This has been work fine as of late.